Powers and Abilities

-Unfortunately, the heavy suit was rather clumsy and quite loud, making loud thumping noises whenever the wearer was walking (Density Increase, Miscellaneous Drawbacks).
+Unfortunately, the heavy suit was rather clumsy and quite noisy.
+It made loud thumping noises whenever the wearer was walking (Density Increase, Miscellaneous Drawbacks).
 The emergency escape explosive bolts were also easily triggered (no Hardened Defenses).

 When Superman was temporarily rendered human by Mxyzptlk’s magic, Professor Emil Hamilton gave him this suit of armor to wear.
 Superman wore the suit when he went to Stryker’s Island Prison to stop Killgrave’s escape attempt.